Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

       active={props.active} />
 ```

-In the Boot-camp forum, it was mentioned that since the user had already passed, we should be able to access it.
+In the Boot-camp forum, it was mentioned that since the user had already been passed which is me `nwaliechinyere`, we should be able to access it.
 The above code was replaced with this;

 ```sh
 profileLink = <DesktopNavigationLink